The Bowen movement works with the fascia and our body's ability to react where healing is required, when and where the therapist directs it.

 How will my body react to Bowen Therapy

 The client often reports feeling a tingling sensation or warmth in the area just worked on.
 “It felt like your hands were still on me,” is a common comment.
 One of the more difficult things to come to terms with is how little ‘hands on work’ is done during a session.
-In addition, the client may well walk out of the treatment room having felt little or no improvement over and above a sense of relaxation.
+In addition, the client may well walk out of the treatment room having felt little or no improvement over and above a sense of relaxation and wellness.

 However, the reactions to Bowen in the days following a treatment can often belie its soft and gentle approach.
 Stiffness, soreness, headache and feeling like “I’ve been run over by a bus!” are common, demonstrating that the brain and body have started the process of repair.